prestonharberts/biblegateway-to-obsidian/Bible/Scripture/num15.md

 ###### 28
 <span class=verse-body>28</span>‘And the priest must make atonement for the person who sins unintentionally—when he sins unintentionally before the Lᴏʀᴅ—to make atonement for him, and he will be forgiven.
 ###### 29
-<span class=verse-body>29</span>‘You must have one law for the person who sins unintentionally, both for the native-born among the Israelites and for the resident foreigner who lives among them.
+<span class=verse-body>29</span>‘You must have one law for the person who sins unintentionally, both for the native-born among the Israelites and for the resident foreigner who lives among them.’
-<div class=paragraph-break></div>

-‘## Deliberate Sin
+## Deliberate Sin
 ###### 30
 <span class=verse-body>30</span>“‘But the person who acts defiantly, whether native-born or a resident foreigner, insults the Lᴏʀᴅ.
 That person must be cut off from among his people.
 ###### 31